Instructions to Authors

-- At the "Heart" of HealthCare These pieces include personal anecdotes of the encounters of health care through the experiences of patients, health professionals, educators, students, and caregivers.
+- At the "Heart" of HealthCare includes personal anecdotes of encounters in health care through the experiences of patients, health professionals, educators, students, and caregivers.
 These manuscripts are not peer reviewed and are reflective narratives of up to 500 words.